-- 1. Remove the fan cover from the motor. - 2.
-Push the Send to 2 button on the push-button station just long enough to confirm that the motor is rotating in the correct direction.
-Rotation should match the directional arrow on the motor housing.
-Push in the Emergency Stop (E-stop) button on the push-button station.
+1. Push the Send to 2 button on the push-button station just long enough to confirm that the carriage begins to rise.
+Push in the E-stop button on the push-button station.

 If pushing in the E-stop button on the push-button station does not stop the VRC from moving, immediately disconnect power to the VRC.